AlexeyPechnikov/MantaFlow-ParaView/README.md

 # MantaFlow-ParaView

-Python wrappers to allow use MantaFlow output in ParaView and vice versa
+Python wrappers to load ParaView DEM output (.obj) in MantaFlow and to save MantaFlow output in ParaView format (.vtk)

 ## MantaFlow Installation